 Practice nights are Monday 7.30-9pm (although we usually have a few weeks off during the Christian Aid Book Fair in May and the Edinburgh Festival in August).
 If you arrive after the start of the practice, we can easily hear knocks on the door during breaks in the ringing, and someone will come down to let you in as soon as possible.

-Please contact Bells Secretary Anne Leigh Brown or Tower Captain Simon Aves via the church office.
+Please contact Bells Secretary Anne Leigh Brown or Tower Captain Annie Brechin via the church office.

 A list of Peals can be found here.